Ridley Scott’s masterpiece just turned 35. Let’s look at some of the cool movies it has inspired in that time.

 Strange Days (1995)

-Set in the year 1999, Strange Days tells the story of Lenny Nero (Ralph Fiennes), an ex-cop who now sells data discs containing recorded memories and emotions, which allow people to momentarily live out their most personal and depraved fantasies.
-But it all goes downhill when he receives a disc containing the memories of a murderer killing a prostitute, pulling him into a seedy underbelly.
-If he’s going to survive, then he needs to follow his old cop instincts and get to the bottom of the case before it’s too late.
+Set in the year 1999, Strange Days tells the story of Lenny Nero (Ralph Fiennes), an ex-cop who now sells data discs containing recorded memories and emotions which allow people to momentarily live out their most personal and depraved fantasies.
+But it all goes downhill when he receives a disc containing the memories of a murderer killing a prostitute.
+If he’s going to survive, he needs to follow his old cop instincts and get to the bottom of the case before it’s too late.

-Strange Days is a noir detective story set in a future LA, not too dissimilar from the movie which inspired all of the films on this list.
+Strange Days is a noir detective story set in a future LA not too dissimilar from the movie which inspired all of the films on this list.
 It tackles themes like rape, murder, racism, and voyeurism, but like Blade Runner, there is also a great emphasis placed on the negative effects of technology, as it’s the root cause of Nero’s disturbing journey.
-He’s also a flogger of fantasies, temporarily removed from reality, which further suggests that mankind is lost in a world where technology has advanced to the detriment of society.
+He’s also a flogger of fantasies, temporarily removed from reality, which further suggests that humankind is lost in a world where technology has advanced to the detriment of its own well-being.
 The addiction analogy comparing technology and drugs isn’t subtle either.

 In Andrew Niccol’s stunning debut Gattaca, society is split into two tiers: the Valids and In-Valids.
 The former, like the Replicants in Blade Runner, are enhanced beings, while the latter are regular people born through natural conception.
 The Valids are the cream of the crop and get all the best jobs and opportunities, while the In-Valids are relegated to the most basic of menial tasks.
 That is until one of them finds a way to pose as one of the genetically superior citizens.

 Gattaca tells the story of Vincent Freeman (Ethan Hawke), a man who assumes the identity of a Valid through a meticulous daily routine in order to work at a top-level company that will allow him to pursue his dream of space travel.
-For awhile, he gets to go about his days conning the system, but when one of his colleagues is murdered, he arouses the suspicions of a detective determined to get to the bottom of the incident.
+At first, he gets to go about his days conning the system, but when one of his colleagues is murdered he arouses the suspicions of a detective determined to get to the bottom of the crime.

 Like Blade Runner, Gattaca explores themes pertaining to genetic manipulation and cloning.
 Both movies take place in futures where mankind is in danger of losing its humanity as a result of engineering superior beings, even though they’re placed on opposite ends of the spectrum.
-In Blade Runner, the Replicants are living in the shadows and being hunted, while in Gattaca the Valids are the ruling class.
+In Blade Runner, the Replicants are living in the shadows and being hunted, but Gattaca flips the script by making the Valids the ruling class.